 Named for the buffalo trace which once ran through the area, this trail presents a moderate challenge whichever direction you ride it in, peaking in almost exactly the middle.

-A steady singletrack with easy tread, riders can expect a workout without being exhausted, and experienced cyclists will top the rise in the center quickly before getting to enjoy the breezy descent.
-There aren’t too many technical surprises on this trail, but for those in need of more of a workout there’s a turn-off onto the neighboring Waterfall Trail.
+A steady singletrack with an easy tread, riders can expect a workout without being exhausted, and experienced cyclists will top the rise in the center quickly before getting to enjoy the breezy descent.
+There aren’t too many technical surprises on this trail, but for those in need of more of a workout, there’s a turn-off onto the neighboring Waterfall Trail.

 Featuring rock overhangs on the western foot of Mount Airie, expect to see wildlife including painted box turtles and whitetail, and quiet streams hidden among mossy woodlands.

 This loop of tight singletrack is the toughest the Rangeline Nature Preserve has to offer, going in strictly one direction through some of the most pristine nature just outside of Indianapolis.

 The first mile and a half, shared with the nearby beginner and intermediate loops, can be a good way to get the blood pumping and the legs warmed up before hitting the main attraction.
 Along the way, riders will have to navigate through elevated trails, skinnies, drops, logs, jumps, and some tight switchbacks.

 The second half of the trail is pretty straightforward, composed of older lengths of XC track which will nonetheless require some endurance and attentiveness to glide through steep downhills.